 How to Apply for Tax Saving Schemes in the Post office?

 Application forms for most of the post office tax saving schemes are available online at India Post’s official website.
 Download the respective application form from the India Post website, or you can visit your nearest post office to avail a form.
-Duly fill-up the form, submit with KYC documents and deposit the required amount to the post office.
+Duly fill-up the form, submit it with KYC documents and deposit the required amount to the post office.

 Who Should Apply for the Post Office Tax Saving Schemes?